 Here are some possibilities for informative pages you could add to your blog:

 - Videos showcasing your photography equipment and routines

 - Recommendations for products related to dietary needs (i.e. gluten free resources)

 - A page with step-by-step photos of certain cooking skills

 The list could go on and on.
 My point is this: if you’re looking to create an income from your food blog, first think about how you can help people, and second research to see if the service or product you mention has an affiliate program.
 Often times you might not be able to find an affiliate program for the product or resource you’re writing about.
 That’s okay!
 I’d encourage you to still go through the process of creating the resources for your readers.
 Free help is still worth giving.

 It’s fun for me to have a chance to write a post once a month for Pinch of Yum.
 As always, please feel free to let us know if there is something we can do to help you out!

-All of the profits from Pinch of Yum go to an orphanage in the Phillipines called the Children’s Shelter of Cebu.
+All of this month’s profits from Pinch of Yum will go to an orphanage in the Phillipines called the Children’s Shelter of Cebu.
 It’s an amazing place.
 Feel free to check it out.
 Lindsay and I will be going there this summer!

 P.S.
 Lindsay has been working really hard on a Food Photography eBook that should be wrapped up by the end of the month.
 As one of the first people to review the eBook, I’m excited to tell you that it’s super practical, easy to read, and helpful for anyone who has ever wanted to improve their food photos.
 Stay tuned for more details!